 Health Benefits of Eating Fermented Foods

-Foods can be preserved by using healthily bacteria in a chemical method know as Fermentation.
+Foods can be preserved by using healthy bacteria in a process know as Fermentation.
 Sugars are converted to alcohols and carbon dioxide in this process.
 Fermented foods have been getting a lot of attention recently and it's becoming common knowledge that preserving foods this way awards us with a plethora of health benefits.
 From aiding digestion, boosting our immune system, producing healthy hormones, and even helping to prevent depression, the benefits seem almost too good to be true.

 Fermented Foods Digest Easier

 Foods that have been fermented are typically easier on your digestive system because they increase the acidity of gastric juices.
 This counteracts the low production of hydrochloric acid in your stomach that can cause discomfort or pain for some.
 Vegetables become even more nutritious when fermented.
 These help eliminate toxins and act as an intestine detox for your body.

 When we get older things get even worse.
 We produce less digestive enzymes that are catalysts for the digestion process.
 Eating a bit of fermented food along with your regular food intake is a healthy balance that will keep your gut happy.

 Boost Your Immune System

 Balancing pH levels of your body and helping with weight loss is another amazing benefit of eating fermented vegetables.
 Your immunity gets a boost from maintaining a healthy gut.
 Adding fermented foods such as Kefir, Natto, pickles and olives to your diet will provide you with friendly microorganisms that help your immunity balance.
 Unprocessed fermented foods will give you the biggest immunity boost by increasing the amount of antibodies produced, which fight off diseases.